You can configure a vRealize Log Insight server to forward incoming events to a syslog or Ingestion API target.

 Ingestion API or syslog.
 The default value is Ingestion API (CFAPI).

-The source field may have different values depending on the protocol selected on the Event Forwarder:
+The source field might have different values depending on the protocol selected on the Event Forwarder:

 For the ingestion API, the source is the initial sender's (the event originator) IP address.